Nevuqe/nqc/sys/cam/ctl/README.ctl.txt

 written for Copan Systems under Linux starting in 2003.
 It has been shipping in Copan (now SGI) products since 2005.

-It was ported to FreeBSD in 2008, and thanks to an agreement between SGI (who acquired Copan's assets in 2010) and Spectra Logic in 2010, CTL is available under a BSD-style license.
-The intent behind the agreement was that Spectra would work to get CTL into the FreeBSD tree.
+It was ported to NQC in 2008, and thanks to an agreement between SGI (who acquired Copan's assets in 2010) and Spectra Logic in 2010, CTL is available under a BSD-style license.
+The intent behind the agreement was that Spectra would work to get CTL into the NQC tree.

 Features:
 ========